Ernesto Rivera (racing driver)

-Ernesto Rivera Pavlovich (born 1 December 2008) is a Mexican racing driver who is set to race in FIA Formula 3 with Campos Racing.
+Ernesto Rivera Pavlovich (born 1 December 2008) is a Mexican racing driver who last competed in FIA Formula 3 with Campos Racing as part of the Red Bull Junior Team.

 He is a winner in Spanish F4, placing fifth in 2024.
 Rivera then graduated to Eurocup-3 in 2025, placing fourth.

-Rivera is a member of the Red Bull Junior Team.

 Career

 Karting

 Rivera has an impressive karting record.
 He was a regular at the front of the SKUSA SuperNationals between 2021 and 2023.
 In 2022, Rivera won the SuperNationals in the X30 Junior class, followed by a debut in the KA100 Junior category, which resulted in an appearance in the finale.
 2023 resulted in further success, as he finished second in the Rotax US Trophy, as he joined the championship in the Senior category. at the SuperNationals, Rivera won both the X30 Junior and the KA100 Senior titles.
 He ended the year in Bahrain at the Rotax Max Challenge Grand Finals.